Marketing Best Practices

 Contact local press media and pitch them exclusive news about the property before announcing it yourself.

 Create a Wikipedia page for your property and cite your website as one of the sources.
+Adding a backlink from Wikipedia back to the original source will have a positive impact for SEO and help improve your rankings in Google search result.s

 Get your property verified on Google My Business and make sure you include a phone number and website.
 Your listing on Google My Business will increase the visibility of your property on three massive platforms used by the vast majority of your potential prospects: Google Search, Google Maps, and Google+.